vizzuhq/ipyvizzu/docs/tutorial/chart_settings.md

 ### Scroll into view

-When the scroll into view feature is turned on, ipyvizzu is able to automatically follow and scroll to the currently running animation.
+When the scroll into view feature is turned on, `ipyvizzu` is able to automatically scroll to the chart being animated to view in the browser.

 !!! info
-    If manual scrolling is detected, ipyvizzu will not scroll automatically until the notebook is replayed again.
+    If manual scrolling is detected while auto-scrolling, ipyvizzu will stop auto-scroll until the notebook is replayed again.

 !!! note
-    Scroll into view feature does not work in all environments, before you choose, please also check the
+    Scroll into view feature does not work in all environments, please check the [Environments chapter](../environments/index.md).
-    [Environments chapter](../environments/index.md).

-You can enable this feature, if set [scroll_into_view](../reference/ipyvizzu/chart.md#ipyvizzu.chart.Chart.scroll_into_view) property to `True` (which is `False` by default).
+To enable this feature, set [scroll_into_view](../reference/ipyvizzu/chart.md#ipyvizzu.chart.Chart.scroll_into_view) property to `True` (it is `False` by default).

 ```python
 from ipyvizzu import Chart